ddecross/GettingAndCleaningDataProject/README.md

 --> get mean data
 --> write out dataset

+Code was written with two variables at the top of the code: vtesting and vinstall.libs.
+If vtesting is set to TRUE then any debugging code such as head() or print() will be executed.
+If set to FALSE then teh output to the screen will be less verbose.

+if vinstall.libs is set to true then packages and libes will be installed.
+If it is set to FALSE then they will not.
+This is helpful if you are running the code multiple times.

 ProjectFinealDataset.txt
 This is a text file that is the result of running run_analysis.R with the data set folder in the R working directory.